ktsimpso/holla_holla_client/README.md

 Installing:

 Download and install node.js
-In the root directory run: `node install`
+In the root directory run: `npm install`